What is required to teach Hybrid or Distance Learning (Online) class at UW Tacoma?

 Do faculty have to offer multiple modalities for students to participate in class?

-Does my school, division, or program, have additional restrictions or expectations on how courses should be taught for a
+Does my school, division, or program, have additional restrictions or expectations on how courses should be taught?

 Faculty are responsible collectively for decisions about the best ways to deliver the curriculum based on students’ needs, accreditation requirements, etc. Please check with your administrative lead (dean, associate dean, program director, division chair) regarding any additional requirements, as these decisions are made within your school or program.